Bikaze/alx-interview/README.md

 - **Pascal's Triangle**: A solution and explanation for generating Pascal's triangle, which is a common interview question focusing on algorithmic thinking and understanding of data structures.

+- **Lockboxes**: A solution to the lockboxes problem, which tests the ability to work with data structures and algorithms to determine if all boxes can be unlocked given a set of keys.

 _Future additions will be listed here as they become available._

 ## Contributing